FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/01 Prepare/prepare.md

     ??? info "Be SMART"

-        Objectives should be specific, ​measurable, ​attainable, ​relevant and ​time-bound​.
+        Objectives should be specific, measurable, attainable, relevant and time-bound.

     ??? hint "Use Blooms Taxonomy"